 1. How did I get PPMS?

-Your doctor may not be able to tell you how exactly you developed PPMS, but they might ask questions about your personal and family health histories to gain a better overall picture.
+Your doctor may not be able to tell you how exactly you developed PPMS.
+However, they might ask questions about your personal and family health histories to gain a better overall picture.

-2. What is different about PPMS compared to other types of MS?
+2. How is PPMS different from other types of MS?

 PPMS is different in several ways.
 The condition: